mike99mac/minimy-mike99mac/README.md

 This document focuses on how to get the entire *software stack* running, and starts from the very beginning.

-## Overview of build process
+## Overview of the build

 The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
 However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
 But if you try it on different hardware, or a different distro, expect the unexpected :))

 The overall steps to build a *Smart Boombox* are:

-- Acquire the hardware - a minimum of a RasPi, a microphone and a speaker
+- Acquire the hardware
-- Flash a Linux image to a memory device
+- Flash Linux to a memory device
+- Connect the hardware
 - Install and configure Linux
-- Install a toolbox written for Minimy
+- Install mycroft-tools
-- Install and customize Minimy
+- Install and configure Minimy
-- Start using your new music machine and personal voice assistant!
+- Start Minimy and use it!

 Ideally Minimy would run on a Mycroft Mark II, however there is no code supporting the monitor, SJ-201 and associated hardware.